emergencyindex/emergency-index-submission-2018/README.md

 * serves the React app (located in the `dist/` folder)
 * processing image uploads (via `multer` & `image-size` npm module; stored in `/tmp/` then sent to digitalocean s3-compatible storage); validates file type (.tif, .jpg, & .png) and image dimensions (at least 5x7 inches @300 dpi)
 * processing submissions (.json files stored in s3 bucket)
-* generating CSV (via `json2csv` npm module) for google spreadsheet (fetches all .json files from s3 bucket); CSV can be imported into google sheet like so:
+* generating CSV (via `json2csv` npm module) for google spreadsheet (fetches all .json files from s3 bucket); CSV can be imported into google sheet

+## google spreadsheet import

+use this formula in cell A:1

 ```
 =IMPORTDATA("https://emergency-index-submission-2020.glitch.me/submissions?key=WHATEVER_QUERY_KEY_SET_IN_.env")
 ```

 ## MISC

-### Remixing in Glitch

-To make the auto-reload feature work:

-* Disable the "Refresh App on Changes" checkbox in your user menu (top right).

 ### Changes made to the original boilerplate